-The weather was overcast but otherwise pleasant so I spent the day walking around the neighborhoods along İstiklal Caddesi (Independence Avenue) from Taksim Square to the Galata Tower.
-Compared to Sultanhamet the area is much less touristy but just as busy and usually bustling with people and activity.
+The weather was overcast but otherwise pleasant, so I spent the day walking around the neighborhoods along İstiklal Caddesi (Independence Avenue) from Taksim Square to the Galata Tower.
+Compared to Sultanhamet the area is much less touristy but bustling with people and activity.

 The beguiling and exotic back streets are narrow, steep, cobbled, and absolutely fascinating.
 You must be aware when crossing streets, since motorcycle drivers seem to delight in speeding through them, and in Turkey vehicles have the right of way, not pedestrians.

 I got lost trying to find Orhan Pamuk’s Museum of Innocence in the Çukurcuma neighborhood, known as a “hidden treasure for antique enthusiasts” and filled with shops displaying extraordinary items you can’t find anywhere else in the world.

 The signs were unclear and no one in the area spoke English, so I gave it up – maybe another day.
 Orhan Pamuk is a Nobel-laureate Turkish novelist.
 I haven’t read his novel of the same name but heard about The Museum of Innocence and was curious.
 It’s a popular museum in Istanbul.
 When I finally connected with someone who spoke English – a young Turkish man named Malmut and his Iranian girlfriend – the museum was far away.
 My iPhone battery died, so I had to wing it without maps or translation apps.
 So far anyone I’ve asked for directions is friendly and helpful and likes to chat.
 While Malmut and I talked he told me one of his friends moved from Istanbul to San Francisco and is a hairdresser there.